Police: Multiple attempted kidnappings reported in Gresham; one deemed unfounded

 CHICAGO (WLS) --Police are investigating multiple reports of attempted abductions Tuesday morning in Chicago's Gresham neighborhood, however police said Wednesday that one of them was deemed unfounded.

-Police are investigate a report of two men in a white GMC van seen trying to lure children near Gresham Elementary School in the 8500-block of South Green Street.
+Police are investigating a report of two men in a white GMC van seen trying to lure children near Gresham Elementary School in the 8500-block of South Green Street.

 In a second incident on Tuesday, a teenager walking to Hansberry College Prep said she was approached but got away.